ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 refering to it as n o m i a l  l a b s in my personal statement :) why only just AI, but im not saying that just yet

+can u find a cool font to write n o m i a l  l a b s  in the page, whatever font u choose will be the logo/font but i guess i can choose a temp font after my app is done

 ------------------
 # Oct
 ------------------